 The History of NSDC

-On 26 May 1997, the Bringing them home Report was tabled in the Federal Parliament.
+On 26 May 1997, the Bringing them home Report was tabled in Federal Parliament.
 As well as revealing a painful and previously hidden chapter of Australia's history, the Report made a wide range of recommendations, including that compensation should be paid as part of comprehensive reparations to the Stolen Generations.
-This aroused a great deal of public discussion as it included that governments of the day should say sorry to those who suffered under the forcible removal policies through a formal apology.
+This aroused a great deal of public discussion as it included that, through a formal apology, governments of the day should say sorry to those who suffered under the forcible removal policies.
 The report also recommended there be a national 'Sorry Day' held each year.

-The inaugural Sorry Day was held on 26 May 1998 - the anniversary of the day the Bringing them home Report was tabled.
-As Carol Kendall said 'The ceremony will validate the experiences of removed people and celebrate the strength, resilience and determination of those who survived these policies.'
+The inaugural Sorry Day was held on 26 May 1998, which was the one-year anniversary of the day the Bringing them home Report was tabled in Federal Parliament.
+At the time Carol Kendall said 'The ceremony will validate the experiences of removed people and celebrate the strength, resilience and determination of those who survived these policies.'

 Appendix B of the then Australian Human Rights and Equality Commission's 'Bringing them home: Implementation Progress Report' details the official text of the statement concerning this first ever Sorry Day.